 New or current clients discharged from a 24-hour facility (acute psychiatric hospital or crisis house) shall be assessed by program within 72 hours.
 If the referral is deemed urgent, client shall be seen within 48 hours of contact with program.
-A need for urgent services is defined in Title 9 as a condition, which without timely intervention, is certain to result in an immediate emergency psychiatric condition.
+A need for urgent services is defined in 8 HSC §1367.03(e)(7); 28 CCR §1300.67.2.2 (b)(21) health care provided to a member when the member's condition is such that the member faces an imminent and serious threat to their health, including, but not limited to, the potential loss of life, limb, or other major bodily function, or the normal timeframe for the decision making process would be detrimental to the member's life or health or could jeopardize their ability to regain maximum function..
 The County further refers to Urgent as a condition for which treatment should not wait for a normally scheduled appointment, as it would place the health or safety of the individual or another individual in serious jeopardy in the absence of an intervention.
-Compliance to this standard is monitored through the Medical Record Review process.
+Compliance to this standard is monitored through the Quality Assurance Program Review process.